A Schatten -von Neumann class criterion for the magnetic Weyl calculus: Introduction

-\item If $\partial_x^\alpha\partial_\xi^\beta F\in L^\infty(\Xi)$ for $|\alpha|\leq s(d)$ and $|\beta|\leq t(d)$, and $\underset{(x,\xi)\rightarrow\infty}{\lim} \big(\partial_x^\alpha\partial_\xi^\beta F\big)(x,\xi)=0$ for $|\alpha|\leq s(d)$ and $|\beta|\leq t(d)$, then $\mathfrak{Op}^A(F)\in\mathbb{B}_\infty\big(L^2(\X)\big)$. \end{enumerate} \end{theorem} \begin{remark} We note that points (1) and (2) of the Theorem are the {\it 'magnetic' version} of Theorem 6.4 in \cite{Arsu-JOT}.
-First, let us consider the value of $s(d)\in\mathbb{N}$ (the number of derivatives with respect to the $\X$-variables) that we obtain.
-For $d\in\mathbb{N}$ odd, we have $s(d)=d+1$ exactly as in \cite{Arsu-JOT}, while for $d\in\mathbb{N}$ even we have $s(d)=d+2$ that is larger by one unit with respect to the value in \cite{Arsu-JOT}; this is just the consequence of our choice to work without fractionary derivatives, that would largely complicate the technical arguments without a real improvement.
-Concerning $t(d)\in\mathbb{N}$, it is interesting to note that it is larger then its value given in \cite{Arsu-JOT} for the zero magnetic field situation and that reflects the fact that the presence of a magnetic field that does not vanish at infinity obliges us to control several derivatives of the symbol.
-Moreover, if we go into the details of our proof of Theorem \ref{main-Th} (more precisely the proof of Proposition \ref{Cordes-magn}) we easily see that in the absence of the magnetic field (i.e. of the factor $\omega^{\tau_zB}$) we can take $t(d)=d+1$ as in \cite{Arsu-JOT}.
-Let us also note that points (1) and (3) in our Theorem are similar to Theorem 1 in \cite{I} but with assumptions on fewer derivatives of the symbol. \end{remark}
+\end{theorem} \begin{remark} We note that this Theorem is the {\it 'magnetic' version} of the case $p=1$ of Theorem 6.4 in \cite{Arsu-JOT}.
+Let us consider the value of $s(d)\in\mathbb{N}$ (the number of derivatives with respect to the $\X$-variables) that we obtain.
+For $d\in\mathbb{N}$ odd, we have $s(d)=d+1$ exactly as in \cite{Arsu-JOT}, while for $d\in\mathbb{N}$ even we have $s(d)=d+2$ that is larger by one unit with respect to the value in \cite{Arsu-JOT}; this is just the consequence of our choice to work without fractional derivatives, in order not to complicate to much the technical arguments.
+Concerning $t(d)\in\mathbb{N}$, it is interesting to note that it is larger then the value given in \cite{Arsu-JOT} for the zero magnetic field situation and that reflects the fact that the presence of a magnetic field that does not vanish at infinity obliges us to control several derivatives of the symbol.
+Moreover, if we go into the details of our proof of Theorem \ref{main-Th} (more precisely the proof of Proposition \ref{Cordes-magn}) we easily see that in the absence of the magnetic field (i.e. of the factor $\omega^{\mathcal{T}^{\X}_zB}$) we can take $t(d)=d+1$ as in \cite{Arsu-JOT}. \end{remark} \begin{remark} Considering the usual Sobolev spaces $W^{m,p}(\Xi)$ on $\Xi$, we notice that our main Theorem \ref{main-Th} implies that $\mathfrak{Op}^A:W^{m(d),1}(\Xi)\rightarrow\mathbb{B}_1(\mathcal{H})$ is a continuous operator for $m(d)=\max\{s(d),t(d)\}$.
+Going back to the 'magnetic' version of the Calderon-Vaillancourt Theorem (Theorem 3.1 in \cite{IMP1}) we notice that it implies that $\mathfrak{Op}^A:W^{p(d),\infty}(\Xi)\rightarrow\mathbb{B}(\mathcal{H})$ is a bounded operator.
+The analysis in \cite{T} (p.
+147) shows that for $1<p<\infty$ the Schatten-von Neumann class $\mathbb{B}_p(\mathcal{H})$ is an interpolation space for the pair $\big(\mathbb{B}_1(\mathcal{H}),\mathbb{B}(\mathcal{H})\big)$, either for the real interpolation method or for the complex one.
+Using then Theorem 6.4.5 (points (5) or (7)) in \cite{B-L} we obtain the continuity of the 'magnetic quantization' as operator $\mathfrak{Op}^A:W^{n(d,p),p}(\Xi)\rightarrow\mathbb{B}_p(\mathcal{H})$ for some well-defined $n(d,p)\in\mathbb{R}_+$ and thus the following Corollary of our Theorem \ref{main-Th}. \end{remark} \begin{corollary} Suppose that $B$ is a magnetic field with components of class $BC^\infty(\X)$ and let $A$ be a vector potential for $B$.
+Then for any $1<p\leq\infty$ there exists some $n(d,p)\in\mathbb{N}$ such that $\mathfrak{Op}^A:\mathscr{S}(\Xi)\rightarrow\mathbb{B}(\mathcal{H})$ defines a bounded operator from $W^{n(d,p),p}(\Xi)$ to $\mathbb{B}_p(\mathcal{H})$ with a norm depending on $d$, $p$ and some $BC^\infty$ semi-norm of $B$. \end{corollary} \begin{remark} We notice that the index $n(d,p)$ appearing in the above Corollary is not optimal.
+We also notice that a somehow related compactness criterion has been given in \cite{I}. \end{remark}